codeshaine/codeshaine/README.md

 Why code in codeshaine?
 Because I code to escape boredom, hehe!

 ### My Goal

-That would be ahmmm... building an Useful Open Source Projects.
+That would be hmmm...!! building an useful open source projects.

 ---

 #### You can contace me  [here📨]("mailto:shainilps.work@gmail.com")